Harrisburg, Missouri

-Harrisburg is a village in western Boone County, Missouri, United States.
+Harrisburg is a town in western Boone County, Missouri, United States.
 It is part of the Columbia, Missouri Metropolitan Statistical Area.
 The population was 266 at the 2010 census.
+It was founded to be an important railroad depot, but the railroad never came and the town remained small.
+Harrisburg is situated on a high point between Moniteau Creek and Perche Creek, at the headwaters of Callahan Creek.
+It is named in honor of John Woods Harris, an early county leader and owner of the nearby “Model Farm” on Thrall’s Prairie.

 History

 Harrisburg was named for John W. Harris, who inherited the Model Farm on what was Thrall's Prairie, the first permanent settlement in the county.
 The town was laid out on the survey line of the prospective Louisiana and Missouri River Railroad which was later leased to Chicago and Alton Railroad.
 The line was graded and prepared, but was abandoned for a line farther north.
 The proposed line can be seen on the 1969 USGS topographic map of Harrisburg.
-According to Colonel W. F. Switzler, in 1882, there were a post office, three stores, a confectionary shop, a church, a mill, a blacksmith shop, and the historic school building with the Masonic lodge above.
-The post office was located in the saddle shop.
+According to Colonel W. F. Switzler, in 1882, there were a post office, three stores, a confectionary shop, a church, a mill, a blacksmith shop, and a public school building with the Masonic lodge above.
+That Harrisburg School building, constructed by the Freemasons, served as Harrisburg’s school and community center from 1878 to 1963.
+In 2013 it was placed on the National Register of Historic Places, but was shortly afterward demolished due to dilapidation.
+The small Prewitt Family Cemetery is located behind Harrisburg Elementary School.
+The much larger Harrisburg Cemetery is located at the East end of town.
+The earliest burial was in 1863, and burials continue today, with an estimated 750 interments as of 2024.The post office was located in the saddle shop.
 Reverend Green Carey preached at the Bethlehem Baptist church a few miles south of Harrisburg for fifty years and claimed to have joined more than five hundred couples in marriage.

 The first church building in town belonged to the Harrisburg Christian congregation.
 It was built in 1872 of local stone and donated wood.
 In 1880, the official record counted sixty seven members.
 In 1980, the hundred-year-old building was demolished and a new building took its place.
 The Baptist church is a part of the Southern Baptist Convention.
 The old church building, built in 1887, is still in use.
 In 1961, the two congregations were regularly trading Sundays.